 A seldom-used but very useful feature is found in Pivot Tables.
-An entire book can be written about pivot tables; this will only scratch the surface.
+An entire book can be written about pivot tables so this will only scratch the surface.
 What kind of a spreadsheet is appropriate for Pivot Tables?
 The same example of inventory records is very useful.
 Pivot Tables really get useful when you have hundreds of records and many categories (such as the fields in this Store Inventory example: "category," "type," and "available").

 - □ All subtotals must be removed.
 Highlight the entire set of data, then from the Data ribbon, click the Subtotal icon as before.
 On the small window click the button Remove All. - ☐ Then select only the records, not the headings (drag from A2 to I19) - □ Click the Insert ribbon menu and click the Pivot Table icon shown at right.
-We'll accept the defaults shown on the pop-up box and click □ OK □. - ☐ The resultant design pad is shown below.
+We'll accept the defaults shown on the pop-up box and click □ OK □. - □ Note that a new sheet is created (Sheet4).
+The resultant design pad is shown below.